 Please speak to your pediatrician to determine if CBD would be effective option for treating your child.
 As of today, there is only one approved CBD drug on the market available by prescription only for treating children with severe epilepsy or seizure disorders.
 The Drug Enforcement Agency approved GW Pharmaceuticals’ antiseizure drug, derived from cannabis.
 The FDA approved the CBD drug back in June 2018.

 If you’re considering CBD for your child, do your research in advance.
-With the guidance of your physician, select your products carefully to ensure it is has natural CBD (not synthetic) and is THC free.
+With the guidance of your physician, select your products carefully to ensure it is has natural CBD (not synthetic).